ters52/javascript/react/README.md

   1. *getter methods for `render`* like `getSelectReason()` or `getFooterContent()`
   1. *optional render methods* like `renderNavigation()` or `renderProfilePicture()`
   1. `render`

+## Redux

+  - Use redux hooks to connect a component to store instead of containers
+  - Add selectors to get values from store
+  - Use `reselect` to create a selector which use more than one store value and additional calculations.

 ## `isMounted`